jatolentino/Django-CRM/README.md

     class LeadDeleteView(LoginRequiredMixin, DeleteView):
     :
     ```
-    Go to `http://127.0.0.1/leads` and verify the restriction with the error
+    Go to `http://127.0.0.1/leads` and verify the restriction with the error (you must be logged out or in incognito mode)

 - Modify the redirection so it ca redirect to the login site, go to crm/settings.py
     ```python